Lundeful/AdventOfCode2022/README.md

 # AdventOfCode
 AOC 2022

+My solutions while participating in Advent Of Code 2022.
+The logic is the same as when I solved them, but sometimes I do cleaup/refactoring after I have passed the challenge.

 - [x] Day 1 Part 1
 - [x] Day 1 Part 2
 - [X] Day 2 Part 1